 Seats in the Humanities Sequence are limited and available on a first-come, first-served basis.
-The form to reserve a seat for Fall 2018 will be available here in early December.
+Reserve a seat for Fall 2021.

 The Humanities Sequence is designed for first-year students who intend to enroll for both the fall and spring semesters, but is also open to sophomores.